Stress in kids: What you need to know

 Most of the time, the schedule impacts the child’s mental health and affects the way the kids interact and act.
 Including diverse activities in the schedule helps the kids but over-scheduling drains them out and reduces their stamina and urge to participate.
 Make sure that the kid has enough time to play and enjoy, maintaining a balance of learning and rest.

 Encourage your child to face the fears, not run away from them.

 When we are afraid of any kind of situation, we try to avoid them.
 This instinct is natural for any human, including toddlers.
-Avoidance of anxiety and stress stimulating situation elevates anxiety rather than reducing it.
-Facing difficult situations with courage reduces stress after certain period.
+Avoidance of anxiety and stress-stimulating situations elevates anxiety rather than reduces it.
+Facing difficult situations with courage reduces stress after a certain period.
 If you try to avoid or let the stress take over your mind, that is when the stress prevails for a longer time.
 The only way to reduce stress is to face it.

 Look over at the bright side

 Many times, kids lose out on the comments and negativity from their environment.
 It is easy for the kids to get influenced and get affected by the opinions of others and peers.
 They may not be able to look at the positive side of the situation as it is very rare that people around look over at the good aspects of the situation.

 It is important to build an optimistic mindset in your child that does not get affected by the negativity from outside.
 The more child can focus on the bright side and the positive attributes of the situation, the better they would be able to focus.
 It not only makes you win and sustain in any situation but also has a happy mind.

 Change your approach towards behavior, self-care and positive thinking